Strategic Planning: A Roadmap for Internal Auditors

 Most chief audit executive job descriptions make no mention of strategic planning as an essential job responsibility.
-Career auditors who have risen to the rank of CAE and other audit leadership roles likely have not been exposed to strategic planning processes (at least not from a practical standpoint).
-This experience gap can result in a mindset that creates hesitancy in pursuing strategic planning.
+Internal auditors who have risen to the rank of CAE and other audit leadership roles likely have not been exposed to strategic planning processes (at least not from a practical standpoint).
+This experience gap can result in a mindset that creates hesitancy in pursuing strategic planning for future internal audits.
 After all, strategic planning is a challenging endeavor even for those with experience.
-Without experience or a roadmap (or funding to hire a consultant), strategic planning can be an intimidating pursuit.
-Plus, we follow our professional standards and have our audit plan to guide us.
+Without experience or an internal audit roadmap (or funding to hire a consultant), strategic planning can be an intimidating pursuit.
+Plus, we follow our strategic planning professional standards and have our internal audit plan to guide us.
 That should be enough, right?
 So we feel justified in putting strategic planning off until next year, or so it seems.

-In this blog series, I’ll share a roadmap that I’ve used to develop a strategic plan for my internal auditing function.
-It’s intended to be practical and simple to follow so that any CAE can use it as a template for creating their own strategic plan.
+In this blog series, I’ll share a strategic planning roadmap that I’ve used to develop a strategic plan for my internal auditing function.
+It’s intended to be practical and simple to follow so that any CAE can use it as an internal audit management template for creating their own strategic plan.
 Some of this roadmap is textbook stuff, like having a vision and mission statement.
 But most of it is tailored specifically for internal auditing functions.
-I hope you find it helpful or at least thought-provoking.

 Rick's strategic planning roadmap and manifesto for internal auditors

-I believe every strategic plan should begin by articulating your vision and the mission you’re attempting to achieve.
+I believe every strategic plan should begin by articulating your vision and the mission you’re attempting to achieve as it relates to the internal audit process.
 These statements provide the North Star for your strategic journey.
-It’s so easy to get distracted in your pursuits, and having an anchor to align your strategic intent with can help keep you on target.
+It’s so easy to get distracted in your pursuits, and having an anchor to align your strategic intent with can help keep your internal audit plan on target.
 Any pursuit that does not align with your vision and mission should be challenged.

-Crafting the best vision statement for your team
+Crafting the best vision statement for your internal audit team

 I’ve crafted numerous vision statements for my internal auditing teams.
 I view a vision statement as a dream.
 It is something to be pursued and attained in the future.

-I tend to dream big, and some of my earlier vision statements were too broad and verbose.
+I tend to dream big, and some of my earlier vision statements for internal auditors were too broad and verbose.
 I’ve since come to appreciate concision and simplicity in vision statements.
-My preference is that vision statements be a single sentence and contain no more than four key descriptors that focus the dream on what is most important.
+My preference is that vision statements be a single sentence and contain no more than four key descriptors that focus the dream on what is most important for audit management.

-For example, the current vision statement for my team is:
+For example, the current vision statement for my audit team is:

 We are indispensable business partners, with a brand focused on innovation and excellence.

-The concision and simplicity of this vision statement ensure that everyone on my team knows what’s most important to us.
-On top of that, they can easily articulate our strategic intent to anyone.
+The concision and simplicity of this vision statement ensure that everyone on my internal audit team knows what’s most important to us.
+On top of that, internal auditors can easily articulate our strategic intent to anyone.
 It is also easy to memorize.
 Notice the words in bold.
 These descriptors provide the essence of what we want to become.
 This is our dream!
-We are in pursuit of indispensability, innovation, and excellence.
+We, as internal auditors, are in pursuit of indispensability, innovation, and excellence.

 From vision to mission

-Your mission statement articulates what you deliver to your organization and stakeholders.
+Your mission statement articulates what your internal audit team delivers to your organization and stakeholders.
 It’s a statement describing the type of service you provide and how you might provide it.
 In addition, I‘ve made the textbook description of mission statements to include a value proposition.
-After all, the service you provide lacks relevance unless there is value behind it.
+After all, the internal auditing service you provide lacks relevance unless there is value behind it.
 The value proposition helps to articulate why your mission is essential.

-Here is the current version of my team's mission statement and value proposition:
+Here is the current version of my internal audit team's mission statement and value proposition: